nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

+> info **Hint** Nest CLI provides a generator (schematic) that automatically generates all the boilerplate code to help us avoid doing all of this, and make the developer experience much simpler.
+Read more about this feature [here](/recipes/crud-generator).

 #### Getting up and running

 With the above controller fully defined, Nest still doesn't know that `CatsController` exists and as a result won't create an instance of this class.